-Home > Programs > New Programs for 2018 > Post-Graduate Certificate in Not for Profit Organizational Leadership
+Home > Programs > New Programs for 2018 > Graduate Certificate in Non Profit Organizational Leadership

 LEARNING OUTCOMES: Upon completion of this 1 year program the student shall be able to:

 - demonstrate development of a thoughtful personal philosophy of service which is cognizant of contemporary culture and a Christian worldview;

 - demonstrate an understanding of a Christian view of service and the need for practical, theoretical and effective administrative skill in managing organizations;

 - demonstrate an holistic understanding of vocational Christian service in institutions;

 - demonstrate competence in leadership and relational communication skills;